cedexis/openmixapplib/apps-javascript/ortt+sonar/README.md

-# Application: **Optimal Round Trip Time with Availability**
+# Application: **Optimal Round Trip Time with Sonar Availability**

 This application uses both latency and availability to determine which platform to direct requests to, and you can quickly change from using latency to some other measure of performance.

-There is an Openmix Quick Start application type named 'Optimal Round Trip Time' that provides the same functionality.
 # Openmix Application Library

 [Cedexis Openmix](http://www.cedexis.com/products/openmix.html) applications give you dynamic, flexible, and automatic control over where your traffic is routed so that your business goals are achieved.
 Openmix applications are programmed in JavaScript, a commonly used server-side language accessible to most web programmers and network administrators.